-The Atlantic tarpon fish (Megalops atlanticus) inhabits coastal waters, estuaries, lagoons, and rivers.
+The Atlantic tarpon fish, (Megalops atlanticus) is the tarpon scientific name of the fish, inhabits coastal waters, estuaries, lagoons, and rivers.
 Tarpons feed almost exclusively on schooling fish and occasionally crabs.

 It is a fast, agile, and mysterious fish.
 It evokes an incurable fascination for it.
-We admire Tarpon very much, have nothing but passion and respect for it.
+We admire the Atlantic Tarpon very much, have nothing but passion and respect for it.

 We have lived through unbelievable moments catching this fish and we have always considered each one as a true adventure.
 Catching it is such an exciting and complex experience that it requires continuous learning.